We are deeply sorry for your loss - the staff at A.T. Hutchins Funeral and Cremation Services

 The family would like to thank the amazing staff at Maine Medical Center, who provided such wonderful care in Hope’s final days.
 Following Hope’s wishes, there will be a small private celebration of life at a later date, and she will be laid to rest with her beloved Bernie.
 In lieu of flowers, please honor Hope and Bernie with a gift to the Maine Cancer Foundation.

-To send sympathy gifts to the family or plant a tree in memory of Hope B. (Cummings) Lichtman, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Hope B. (Cummings) Lichtman, please visit our Tree Store.